Hyphen War: Resolution

+This new name broke the capitalization rules of Czech and Slovak, but was accepted anyway as a compromise since generally, in both languages, if a proper noun spans multiple words, only the first word is capitalized, unless one of the other words is its own proper noun.
+Thus descriptive words such as "federative" and "republic" in country names are generally not capitalized.
+At the same time, adjectives derived from proper nouns are usually not proper nouns themselves (e.g. Czech glass (české sklo), or United States of America (Spojené státy americké lit. 'american United states')).
+Also at the same time, multiple words in a proper noun may be capitalized by the writer as a show of prestige (e.g. Starý Zákon lit.
+'Old Testament' versus the standard Starý zákon lit.
+'Old testament').
+Capitalizing all of the words in "Czech and Slovak Federative Republic" eliminated the latter issue around the capitalization of "Slovenská".

 Although the Slovaks were demanding a hyphen (Czech, Slovak: spojovník), the Czechs called it a dash (Czech, Slovak: pomlčka).
-Although there is a clear difference between a hyphen and a dash in Czech and Slovak spelling (a hyphen is used to mark a connection between two words, while a dash is used in other cases), both Czechs and Slovaks usually use the term pomlčka for both.
+Although there is a clear difference between a hyphen - and a dash — in Czech and Slovak spelling (a hyphen is used to mark a connection between two words, while a dash is used in other cases), both Czechs and Slovaks usually use the term pomlčka for both.
 Nonetheless, English language media generally refer to the conflict as the "Hyphen War".

-While the Hyphen War was not really deserving of the name "war", it demonstrated that there were differences between Czechs and Slovaks regarding the identity of their shared country.
-Over the following two years, more substantial disputes arose between the two halves of the federation.
-In 1992, Czech and Slovak politicians agreed to split the country into the two states of the Czech Republic and Slovak Republic—the so-called Velvet Divorce—which became effective on 1 January 1993.
+The 'war' was an early dispute between the Czech and Slovak halves of the federation.
+Over the following two years, more substantial disputes arose between the two halves.
+In 1992, Czech and Slovak politicians agreed to split the country into the Czech Republic and the Slovak Republic—the so-called Velvet Divorce—which became effective on 1 January 1993.